curl/everything-curl/usingcurl-downloads.md

     $ curl https://example.com/ -o storage.html

-... and when inspecting the `storage.html` file after the fact, the user realizes that one or more characters look funny or downright wrong.
+…and when inspecting the `storage.html` file after the fact, the user realizes that one or more characters look funny or downright wrong.
 This can then very well be because the server sent the characters using charset X, while your editor and environment use charset Y. In an ideal world, we'd all